8ta4/config/README.md

 1. Follow [the Home Assistant onboarding guide](https://www.home-assistant.io/getting-started/onboarding)

+1. Punch in your Wi-Fi credentials into Home Assistant

+1. Unplug the ethernet cable from your Raspberry Pi 5 16GB

 1. Connect the Broadlink RM4 Mini to your Wi-Fi network using the Broadlink app

 1. Enable SSH on your Home Assistant